 Non-Executive Directors' remuneration is limited to sitting allowances and Directors' fees.
 They are however reimbursed for travel, hotel and similar expenses incurred in the course of discharging their duties.
-Details of remuneration paid to Executive and Non-Executive Directors in the financial year ended 31 March 2018 is contained in Note 14(b) and on the proxy form attached to this Annual Report.
+Details of remuneration paid to Executive and Non-Executive Directors in the financial year ended 31 March 2021 is contained in Note 15.2.1 of this Annual Report.